Explanation of Course Numbers

 PHAR 6116.
 Pharmacogenomics and Personalized Medicine.
 3 Credits.

 Relationships between human genetic variability and drug responsiveness, susceptibility to disease, and disease severity.
 Scientific, clinical, legal, and ethical challenges in applying pharmacogenomics to drug discovery and clinical development.
-Professionals from such disciplines as human genetics, pharmacology, pharmaceutical sciences, genomic medicine, clinical and translational sciences, law, and regulatory affairs provide an integrative view of the application of pharmacogenomics to personalized medicine.
-Restricted to Graduate students enrolled in the Biomedical Sciences Program or Year 2 of the Anatomical and Translational Sciences Program; Instructor permission required.
-Prerequisite: PHAR 6205.
-Recommended background: Students who have not completed PHAR 6205 or its equivalent are required to complete a pharmacology preparatory primer prior to the start of PHAR 6116; Equivalency is determined by the instructor; The primer provides foundational concepts of drug biodisposition, dose response, and pharmacodynamics.
+Application of pharmacogenomics to personalized medicine.
+Students who have not completed PHAR 6205 or its equivalent prior to enrollment must complete a pharmacology preparatory primer.
+Restricted to graduate students enrolled in the biomedical sciences program or in Year 2 of the anatomical and translational sciences program.
+Prerequisites: permission of the instructor.